MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

 ms.topic: article
 ---

-# OLE DB Data Source Template
+# OLE DB data source template

 _OLE DB_ (Object Linking and Embedding Database) is a Microsoft technology for accessing a variety of data sources by using a common method to connect to different databases such as Microsoft SQL Server.